Protest groups continue to exclude Indigenous rightsholders from a narrative that was already weak on facts.

 “Now I’m seeing some outside force saying, ‘oh you know what, we want to halt old-growth logging.
 And when we do that we want to halt the First Nations’ rights to harvest cedar for cultural purposes … we want to infringe on their Treaty Rights … I’m seeing systemic racism continuing.

-“‘You Indians don’t have the ability to carry yourselves, so we’re going to fight for you and we’re going to protect the old- growth whether you like it or not.’
+“‘We’re going to protect the old- growth whether you like it or not.’
 That’s what they’re doing, that’s what they’re saying.”

 That is an extremely concerning claim.
 Remarkably, there is no evidence that any of the pressure groups continuing to push the Fairy Creek narrative have made the least effort to reflect on this.
 Organizations that are accountable would not leave it unexamined.
 Instead, some continue to misrepresent themselves as defending those First Nations – the very ones who have repeatedly asked them to leave.